1967 ABA draft: Draftee career notes

 Three out of six players that had played throughout the ABA's entire existence (Byron Beck of the Denver Rockets (later becoming the Nuggets), Louie Dampier of the Kentucky Colonels, and Bob Netolicky of the Indiana Pacers) were taken through this year's draft period by teams that selected them, with Byron Beck and Louie Dampier being the only players to stay with the teams that first drafted them throughout the ABA's entire existence up until the ABA-NBA merger came to pass in 1976, with Beck staying with the Denver franchise once they made it to the NBA.
 (The other three players to have played throughout the entirety of the ABA's existence, Gerald Govan, Stew Johnson, and Freddie Lewis, had previously been drafted by the NBA in prior years before entering the ABA, with Lewis also previously entering the NBA in 1966 and later returning to the NBA following the ABA-NBA merger.)
 Interestingly, Byron Beck would be drafted by the Denver Rockets while previously going to the University of Denver, while Louie Dampier would be drafted by the Kentucky Colonels while previously attending the University of Kentucky.
 Louie Dampier and Mel Daniels would see the most ABA All-Star selections throughout the entire league's existence at seven appearances each (out of nine overall games).
 Twelve players who were draft eligible this year (out of 92 overall ABA All-Stars) would make it to at least one ABA All-Star Game, with ten of them actually being drafted from this year's ABA draft specifically (Louie Dampier, Mel Daniels, Jimmy Jones, Bob Netolicky, Byron Beck, Rich Jones, Bob Verga, George Carter, Randolph Mahaffey, and Trooper Washington were selected in the ABA draft this year), while only Larry Bunce and DeWitt Menyard were both able to make it to the inaugural ABA All-Star Game despite going undrafted in the ABA this year.
-Mel Daniels also had five total All-ABA Team selections (one of which happened during his rookie year and his first four spots being First Team selections), while Louie Dampier had four total All-ABA Second Team selections (one of which also was during his rookie year) and Jimmy Jones had three total All-ABA First Team selections; Daniels and Dampier later became two out of nine ABA players to join an All-ABA Team while playing their rookie seasons in the ABA, while all three of these players also tied three other players for the most amount of All-ABA Team appearances in each of their respective spots throughout the league's existence.
+Mel Daniels also had five total All-ABA Team selections (one of which happened during his rookie year and his first four spots being First Team selections), while Louie Dampier had four total All-ABA Second Team selections (one of which also was during his rookie year) and Jimmy Jones had three total All-ABA First Team selections; Daniels and Dampier later became two out of nine ABA players to join an All-ABA Team while playing their rookie seasons in the ABA, while all three of these players also tied three other players for the most All-ABA Team appearances in each of their respective spots throughout the league's existence.
 Daniels also won the ABA's inaugural Rookie of the Year Award in 1968, as well as became a two-time MVP for the ABA in 1969 and 1971 and was named the ABA All-Star Game's MVP in 1971 despite his team losing that year (one of two All-Star MVPs in the ABA being named for the losing squad), with him also being one of three different ABA players to have his number retired by the Pacers (four players overall retired as of 2025).
 This year would also see multiple football players get selected from this year's ABA draft with the aforementioned Jimmy Walker from the Indiana Pacers being a Mr. Irrelevant selection for the New Orleans Saints, Gene Washington from the Indiana Pacers being selected either at or near the end of the ABA draft joining the Minnesota Vikings instead, and Ron Widby from the New Orleans Buccaneers foregoing his professional basketball career to become a punter for the Dallas Cowboys after a season of play.
 Another New Orleans Buccaneers selection in Bob Seagren would also later become an Olympic gold medalist in pole vaulting for the 1968 Summer Olympics in Mexico City alongside a silver medalist in the 1972 Summer Olympics in Munich, West Germany.